LaunchCodeEducation/gis-devops/src/installations/prep-week/index.rst

 ------------------

 Below you will find a brief overview of each of the tools.
 Exploring these technologies from a high level will build a foundation for understanding them later in the course when they are used.

+- **HomeBrew: a package manager for OSX (Mac) developer tools**

+  - Installing system-wide tools is often a tedious process of downloading, unpacking, installing and configuring
+  - HomeBrew makes this process easy and consistent for nearly all packages that you would need on your Mac
+  - If you are familiar with Linux this is similar to the ``yum`` (RedHat based), ``apt/apt-get`` (Debian based) or ``pacman`` (Arch based) package managers

+- **PostgreSQL: A database management system (DBMS) for relational data**

+  - Includes the core DBMS and the ``psql`` CLI tool
+  - The ``psql`` CLI tool allows us to connect to and manage databases using its SQL REPL interface
+  - It can also be used to execute SQL commands directly from the command line

+- **Python 3.X: the latest version of Python**

+  - OSX comes pre-installed with a system version of Python 2.7 (2.X) that it uses for internal operations
+  - Python 2 is a legacy version of Python that was replaced by Python 3
+  - For the examples in this course we will be using modern Python libraries that require a 3.x version to execute
+  - We will install the latest (3.X) version of Python alongside the system version so they can both be used for their respective cases

+- **Docker For Mac: a set of tools for working with Docker containers**

+  - Docker Machine: a Linux virtual machine that runs the Docker Engine
+  - Docker Engine: the program used to provision and manage Docker containers running on a Docker Machine
+  - Docker CLI: the command line program used issue commands to the Docker Engine

 - **JDK 8: the Java Development Kit (version 8) includes all of the tools we need to write and execute Java code on our machine**